NicklasVraa/LiX/readme.md

 - `\epsilon` $\rightarrow \varepsilon$ (varepsilon)

 ### Refs <a name="refs"></a>
-Reference your figures, tables, math, codeblocks, etc., using the labels, you provided.
+Reference your figures, tables, math, codeblocks, etc., using your own labels.
 Cite external sources from your bibliography.
-Link to external sources.
 ```latex
 \r{label}          % Reference figures, tables, etc.
 \R{label}          % Uppercase equivalent of \r.